 Director Training:

 Board members are encouraged to take training to achieve a professional designation and improve their governance skills.
-Our board vice-president Debbie Ash is a graduate of the national Credit Union Director Achievement (CUDA) training program, while the others are working towards their designation.
-The Board also participated in various in-house training sessions for anti-money laundering, privacy, market code and code of conduct in 2023.
+The Board participates in various in-house training sessions for anti-money laundering, privacy, market code and code of conduct each year.